sclorg/s2i-python-container/3.4/README.md

 * **APP_SCRIPT**

     Used to run the application from a script file.
-    This should be a path to a script file (defaults to `app.sh`) that will be run to start the application.
+    This should be a path to a script file (defaults to `app.sh` unless set to null) that will be run to start the application.

 * **APP_FILE**

     Used to run the application from a Python script.
-    This should be a path to a Python file (defaults to `app.py`) that will be passed to the Python interpreter to start the application.
+    This should be a path to a Python file (defaults to `app.py` unless set to null) that will be passed to the Python interpreter to start the application.

 * **APP_MODULE**